 Burn more calories in less time with short high intensity interval training workouts .
 Interval training combines short, high intensity bursts of speed for 10-60 seconds with slow recovery phases 60-120 seconds, repeated 3-5 times in one workout.
 A good HIIT workout can range from being super simple to extremely challenging.
 Always start simple and as it gets easy increase the intensity.
 It can be as simple as walking at a normal pace, speed up walking for 30 seconds then back to normal pace 60 seconds (repeat 5 times).

 4. More Than Just Crunches

 Core strength is what holds us together!
 As we get older it’s one of the first things to suffer.
-Poor core strength can lead to many other physical aches and pains due to poor body mechanics and poor body alignment.
-Back, hip, knee and neck pain can all be due to poor core strength.
+Poor core strength can lead to poor body mechanics and poor body alignment.
+Back, hip, knee and neck issues can all be due to poor core strength.
 Core means more than just “abs” so make sure to consistently perform a balanced core workout.
 Find a good core workout and do this at least 3-4 times per week.